uas-at-ucla/aviata/README.md

 ```bash
 Tools/gazebo_sitl_multiple_run.sh -m typhoon_h480 -n 2
 ```
+* If you have made changes to PX4 and need to rebuild, run `make px4_sitl` first.

+After the simulator exits, the PX4 log from each drone will be located at:
+* **build/px4_sitl_default/instance_0/out.log**
+* **build/px4_sitl_default/instance_1/out.log**
+* ...

+Tip: There's a lot going on in the simulator, and sometimes something goes wrong during startup or shutdown.
+If you have problems (e.g. the drone cannot be found by MAVSDK), try restarting the simulator.
+If you still have problems, restart your computer.

 ### Run AVIATA Controls Code
 Source your ROS2 setup script, then run this: